 BWY campus event space

-VCC Aboriginal Education and Services will be hosting an “Ask & Learn” session with best-selling author Chief Bev Sellars who will be discussing her book They Called Me Number One.
+VCC Indigenous Education and Community Engagement team will be hosting an “Ask & Learn” session with best-selling author Chief Bev Sellars who will be discussing her book They Called Me Number One.

 I encourage you to attend this event to listen, ask questions, and learn more about the residential school system.